dimitris-papanikolaou/website/index.md

 ### 1. Life-cycle Portfolio Choice with Displacement Risk (with [Leonid Kogan](http://web.mit.edu/lkogan2/www/) and  Maarten Meeuwis)
 We build and estimate a life-cycle portfolio choice model with displacement risk.
 The main prediction of the model is that young agents should invest in growth stocks, while older agents should buy value.
 This prediction is consistent with the stylized features of the data as well as popular investment advice.

-### 2. Technological Innovation and the Distribution of Labor Income Growth Rates  (with [Leonid Kogan](http://web.mit.edu/lkogan2/www/), [Lawrence Schmidt](https://sites.google.com/site/lawrencedwschmidt/home) and Jay Song)
-Using administrative data, we examine how the distribution of labor income growth rates changes following innovation shocks.